Fantasy Football Week 6 Running Back Preview: Projections, matchups that matter, DFS plays and more

 Age: 23 • Experience: Rookie

-It's a terrible week for waivers at running back, but Hilliman would be a borderline starter if we knew Gallman and Barkley were going to be out.
+It's a terrible week for waivers at running back, but Hilliman should be considered a borderline starter with both Gallman and Barkley ruled out.
 I'd expect 15-20 touches including several dump-offs in the passing game.
 Don't break the bank for a one week starter, but if you have an extra roster spot to play around with, this is how you should use it.

 Ito Smith RB